interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

-# Interledger Protocol
+# Interledger Protocol (ILP)

 ## Preface

-This document specifies the Standard Interledger Protocol.
-It draws heavily from RFC 791.
-The interledger protocol is the culmination of the work started in 2004 by Ryan Fugger towards the creation of a decentralized peer-to-peer payment protocol.
-There have been many contributors to this work both in terms of concepts and in terms of text.
-This edition simplifies
+This document specifies the Standard Interledger Protocol (ILP).
+It draws heavily from the definition of the Internet Protocol (IP) defined in RFC 791.
+The interledger protocol is the culmination of more than a decade of research in decentralized payment protocols.
+This work was started in 2004 by Ryan Fugger and involved numerous contributors since then.

 ## Introduction

 ### Motivation

 The Interledger Protocol is designed for use in interconnected systems of digital asset ledgers with transfer capability.
-The interledger protocol provides for transmitting payments from sources to destinations, where sources and destinations are hosts identified by variable length addresses.
-The interledger protocol also provides for payment channels, if necessary, for transmission through non-scalable ledgers.
+The interledger protocol provides for transmitting payments from sources to destinations, where sources and destinations are hosts identified by variable length hierarchically structured addresses.

 ### Scope